 Judge Nicholson is or has been a member of the following associations: American Bar Association, State Bar of Michigan, Oakland County Bar Association, Rochester Bar Association, Orion/Oxford Bar Association, Women Lawyers Association, American Judicial Association, and Michigan District Judges Association.

-Judge Nicholson has received the following awards: 2002 Rochester Board of Education Service Award for her Court in the Schools/Critical Life Choices program.
-She was also awarded the 2005 Rochester Elks Community Service recognition; the 2006 OCBA Distinguished Public Servant Award; the 2008 Michigan State University College of Law Distinguished Alumni Award; and the 2010 Gary Bernstein Esteemed Women Award and the 2015 Oakland Mediation Leadership Award.
-In 2011, Judge Nicholson was given the rating of "AV Preeminent" by Martindale-Hubbell - Bar Registry of Preeminent Women Lawyers.
+Judge Nicholson has received the following awards: 2002 Rochester Board of Education Service Award; 2005 Rochester Elks Community Service recognition; 2006 OCBA Distinguished Public Servant Award; 2008 Michigan State University College of Law Distinguished Alumni Award; 2010 Gary Bernstein Esteemed Women Award; the 2015 Oakland Mediation Leadership Award; the 2019 Oakland Mediation Center Advocate Aware; and the 2020 Rochester Regional Chamber Board Member of the Year award.